wp-plugins/gravity-forms-shootq-add-on/readme.txt

 2. Your visitor submits the form and *voila!* Everything gets sent to ShootQ!

 == Changelog ==
+= 1.1.2 =
+* Added specific mapping fields for cell, home and work phone types to enable the option of collecting more than one phone number.
+* Fixed the link to the Donate page.
 = 1.1.1 =
 * Fixed the link to the Usage & Installation Instructions, plus some minor code cleanup.
 That's all.
 = 1.1.0 =